home Facebook news-blog video photo X conductingmasterclasses.eu

 Conductor

-Maestro Alim Shakh
+Maestro Alim Shakh (Алим Шахмаметьев, Alim Shakhmametyev, Alim Šach)

 Conductor Alim Shakh

-Alim Shakh was taught by famous Russian conductors and teachers - Fyodor Kozlov (1927–2003) and Ilya Musin (1904–1999), he maintains and spreads traditions of St. Petersburg Rimsky-Korsakov State Conservatory.
+Alim Shakh is a prominent Russian conductor, he was taught by famous Russian conductors and teachers - Fyodor Kozlov (1927–2003) and Ilya Musin (1904–1999), he maintains and spreads traditions of St. Petersburg Rimsky-Korsakov State Conservatory.
 Alim Shakh is the last of Prof. Musin's students, who get knowledge from first hands.
 In 2001, Alim won the award "Artists Public Recognition" in California, the USA, for "Carmen" by Bizet.
 His outstanding conducting technique lets Maestro conduct the most difficult pieces of the classical and modern music.
 Talented works of distinguished modern composers have been marvelously interpreted by the conductor, so it is no mere chance that Shakh is held in esteem.

 He worked on staging and directing such works as: "The Tsar's Bride" by Rimsky-Korsakov, "Eugene Onegin", "Iolanta" and "The Queen of Spades" by Tchaikovsky, "Cosi fan tutte" and "Le nozze di Figaro" by Mozart, "La Boheme" and "Tosca" by Puccini, the operetta "Viennese Meetings" by Strauss and the operetta "Der Zarewitsch" by Lehár.